+For too long, our public institutions have failed to grasp the serious challenges our society faces, distracted by the wrong issues and struggling to get beyond short-term crises.
+There is a stagnation and dysfunction in too much of public life and politics which cannot go on.

+Fixing this is a complex project, but part of the solution is encouraging more highly talented people to enter into public life in the first place.
 The quality of people entering into public life is crucial for Britain's future success.
-We believe it is imperative to attract more talented people and prepare them for public roles.
-It is our belief that for too long, our public institutions have failed to grasp the serious challenges our society faces, distracted by the wrong issues and struggling to get beyond short-term crises.
-In many people's eyes, there is a sense of stagnation and dysfunction in too much of public life and politics which cannot go on.
+We need to encourage better, more capable people to negotiate and transform systems of governance, and drive Britain towards progress, prosperity, and abundance.

-Fixing this is a complex project, but part of the solution is encouraging more highly talented people to enter into public life in the first place.
-This is what our Fellowship aims to do.
-We believe that preparation and learning is essential if these people - whether in party politics, the civil service, media, culture, or major institutions - are to be as effective as they can be.
+This is what our Fellowship aims to do: expand the horizons of British politics by searching for new talent and ideas.
+Preparation and learning is essential if people in public life - whether in party politics, the civil service, media, culture, or major institutions - are to be as effective as they can be.

 If you are accepted as a Fellow you will have your thoughts challenged, your ideas contested, and your knowledge stretched.
 We hope it will be a transformative and enriching experience.
+We can arrange full-time, paid, London-based professional work placements in relevant organisations for a select number of successful applicants looking to move to London.

-Our Fellows will be exposed to a variety of texts, themes, topics, and ideas that have been carefully selected to provide a broad and deep understanding of contemporary society and politics.
+Our Fellows will be exposed to a variety of carefully selected texts, topics, and ideas that provide a broad and deep understanding of contemporary society and politics.
 They will participate in discussions about key issues, reflecting on how they can work to address major challenges facing Britain and the world.